dinneo/PolarrAlbumAndroidSDK/README.md

 # PolarrAlbumAndroidSDK
-Polarr Android SDK for Smart Album (Picky) - Includes photo auto grouping, tagging, rating and etc.
+Polarr Android SDK for Smart Album (Picky) - Includes photo auto grouping, tagging, rating and etc. The SDK serves as an arsenal for Android developers to leverage deep learning and machine learning to organize and enhance a set of photos.
+Polarr currently has an iOS App called [Picky](https://itunes.apple.com/us/app/picky-smart-collage-maker-and-batch-photo-editor/id1156687266?mt=8) which showcases all functions of the SDK plus some.
+This SDK is a subset of the functions provided by Picky, and is currently noted as an alpha release.
+In the coming months, more functionalities will be added and feature requests are welcomed.

 This SDK includes a starter project (co.polarr.albumsdkdemo) that calls the Android SDK.